Sheriff William Ferris created the Dane County Sheriff's Office Dive Team in 1972. The team was formed to perform evidence and body recovery.

-Deputies are trained in scuba diving and rescue procedures.
-They respond to emergencies on an on-call basis.
-In 2009, the Sheriff's Office has been involved in more than three body recoveries on Madison lakes.
+The Dive Team is composed of eight members, with a sergeant serving as the team leader.
+Deputies on the team are trained in scuba diving and recovery procedures.
+They respond to recoveries on an on-call basis.
+Over the years the Sheriff's Office has been involved in many body recoveries on Madison lakes.

-To become a member of the dive team, a deputy has to be off of probation.
-The deputy also has to be PADI certified (Professional Association of Diving Instructors) prior to applying for the position and be current with their diving logs.
+To become a member of the Dive Team, a deputy must be off of probation (after 2 years of employment).
+The deputy also needs to be PADI certified (Professional Association of Diving Instructors), SSI certified (Scuba Schools International), or possess an equivalent certification prior to applying for the position.
+They must also be current with their diving logs prior to trying out for the team.